Nexus-Mods/extension-quickbms-support/README.md

 **List**

-Lists decoded information and returns it back to the operation caller.
+Lists decoded information and returns it back to the operation caller in the form of an array of objects containing information about the files such as the relative path of the file inside the archive, the offset position of the file, and its total size.

 ## **QBMS options** ##
 **Overwrite**